rcl-ssl/docs/workloads/vm.md

 - Remove the old certificate and re-install the new one in your web server

 ## Automatic Renewal - Azure DNS + Key Vault (including SAN) + Application Gateway

+Automatic certificate renewal is only supported with the Azure DNS + Key Vault (including SAN) option using an Azure Application Gateway.

 ### Create the SSL/TLS Certificate